Shogun (Trivium album): Release and promotion

 On June 16, 2008, Trivium posted a bulletin on their MySpace profile titled "New Album Update" with an embedded YouTube video, implying that the album would be released on September 30, 2008, by Roadrunner.
 On July 31, the first track from the new album, "Kirisute Gomen", was made available as a free digital download through the Roadrunner Records website for 24 hours only.
 On August 8, the cover art for the album was revealed.
 On August 12, the fourth track from the new album, "Into the Mouth of Hell We March", was made available for purchase on iTunes.
-On September 1, the third track and first single from the album "Down from the Sky" was made available for purchase on iTunes, as well as in stores.
+On September 1, the third track from the album "Down from the Sky" was made available for purchase on iTunes, as well as in stores.
 On September 2, the music video for "Down from the Sky" was released (exclusively) on MySpace.
 The band would later upload "Throes of Perdition" to their MySpace page on September 17 and on September 23 the complete album was added.